edvargas/study/aws/awsStudy.md

         ![IAM Roles vs Resource based policies](resources/img118.png)

     - When you assume a role (user, application or service), you give up your original permissions and take the permissions assigned to the role
-    - When using a resource-based policy, the principal doen't have to give up his permissions
+    - When using a resource-based policy, the principal doesn't have to give up his permissions

     - Suppoerted by: Amazon S3 buckets, SNS topics, SQS queues, etc...